-Discuss your PDP and your development needs regularly with your supervisor.
-Once you have a first full draft ready of both Part 1 and Part 2, ask your supervisor for a dedicated meeting to discuss your PDP.
-Then, schedule follow-on meetings to review your PDP.
-Agree the frequency of these PDP meetings with your supervisor.
-Make sure you fill out or update your PDP in advance of each meeting.
-Remember to review both the skills/abilities table above (Part 1) and your PDP template (Part 2) at each PDP meeting.
-This will help you to structure discussions, track your progress and make sure that you avail of all the training you need during the course of your PhD.
-Your PDP document below (Part 2 only) can also be used during your GRC meetings.
+If possible, you and your supervisor should discuss and keep reviewing your PDP.
+It may be useful to ask your supervisor for a specific meeting to start discussing your PDP, and to schedule follow-on meetings to review (agree the frequency of these PDP meetings with your supervisor).
+You should fill out the form below in advance of the meetings.
+Make sure to review both the skills/abilities table above and your PDP template at each PDP meeting.
+This will help you to structure discussions, track your progress and make sure you avail of all the training you need during the course of your PhD.